Customer feedback system: Scheduled maintenance between 06:00 and 08:00, 20 January 2022 More information

 Social security coverage for family members

 The term ‘family member’ refers to married spouses and partners who are cohabiting or in a registered partnership.
 Also regarded as family members are children under the age of 18 years (children of one’s own, adopted children or children of one’s spouse or partner if living in the same household).
-Cohabiting partners are regarded as family members if the couple has lived together for at least six months.

 Family members of posted workers from countries that have a social security agreement with Finland